iremkaraman/ulakProject/README.md

-If you have any question about project please contact me
+If you have any question about project please contact me.